Hindu calendar: Origins

 The Vedic culture developed a sophisticated time keeping methodology and calendars for Vedic rituals, and timekeeping as well as the nature of solar and Moon movements are mentioned in Vedic texts.
 For example, Kaushitaki Brahmana chapter 19.3 mentions the shift in the relative location of the Sun towards north for 6 months, and south for 6 months.

 Time keeping was important to Vedic rituals, and Jyotisha was the Vedic era field of tracking and predicting the movements of astronomical bodies in order to keep time, in order to fix the day and time of these rituals.
 This study is one of the six ancient Vedangas, or ancillary science connected with the Vedas.

-Yukio Ohashi states that this Vedanga field developed from actual astronomical studies in ancient Vedic Period.
+Yukio Ohashi states that this Vedanga field developed from actual astronomical studies in the ancient Vedic Period.
 The texts of Vedic Jyotisha sciences were translated into the Chinese language in the 2nd and 3rd centuries CE, and the Rigvedic passages on astronomy are found in the works of Zhu Jiangyan and Zhi Qian.
 According to Subhash Kak, the beginning of the Hindu calendar was much earlier.
 He cites Greek historians describing Maurya kings referring to a calendar which originated in 6676 BCE known as Saptarsi calendar.

 The Vikrami calendar is named after king Vikramaditya and starts in 57 BCE.

 Texts

 Hindu scholars kept precise time by observing and calculating the cycles of Surya (the Sun), Moon and the planets.
 These calculations about the Sun appear in various astronomical texts in Sanskrit, such as the 5th-century Aryabhatiya by Aryabhata, the 6th-century Romaka by Latadeva and Panca Siddhantika by Varahamihira, the 7th-century Khandakhadyaka by Brahmagupta and the 8th-century Sisyadhivrddida by Lalla.
 These texts present Surya and various planets and estimate the characteristics of the respective planetary motion.
 Other texts such as Surya Siddhanta dated to have been completed sometime between the 5th century and 10th century present their chapters on various deified planets with stories behind them.

 The manuscripts of these texts exist in slightly different versions.
 They present Surya, planet-based calculations and Surya's relative motion to Earth.
-These vary in their data, suggesting that the text were open and revised over their lives.
+These vary in their data, suggesting that the texts were open and revised over their lives.
 For example, the 1st millennium CE Hindu scholars calculated the sidereal length of a year as follows, from their astronomical studies, with slightly different results: